Eight-hour day movement: Japan

-The first company to introduce an eight-hour working day in Japan was the Kawasaki Dockyards in Kobe (now the Kawasaki Shipbuilding Corporation).
+The first company to introduce an eight-hour working day in Japan was the Kawasaki Dockyards (now the Kawasaki Shipbuilding Corporation) in Kobe.
 An eight-hour day was one of the demands presented by the workers during pay negotiations in September 1919.
 After the company resisted the demands, a slowdown campaign was commenced by the workers on 18 September.
 After ten days of industrial action, company president Kōjirō Matsukata agreed to the eight-hour day and wage increases on 27 September, which became effective from October.
 The effects of the action were felt nationwide and inspired further industrial action at the Kawasaki and Mitsubishi shipyards in 1921.

-The eight-hour day did not become law in Japan until the passing of the Labor Standards Act in April 1947.
+The eight-hour day did not become law in Japan until the passing of the Labour Standards Act in April 1947.
 Article 32 (1) of the Act specifies a 40-hour week and paragraph (2) specifies an eight-hour day, excluding rest periods.

 Indonesia

 In Indonesia, the first policy regarding working time regulated in Law No. 13 of 2003 about employment.
-In the law, it stated that a worker should work for 7 hours a day for 6 days a week or 8 hours a day for 5 days a week, excluding rest periods.
+In the law, it stated that a worker should work for seven hours a day for six days a week or eight hours a day for five days a week, excluding rest periods.

 China

 In China, the first company to introduce the eight-hour working day was the Baocheng Cotton Mill in the port city of Tianjin (天津市寶成紗廠).
-Its manager Wu Jingyi (吳鏡儀) announced on 16 February 1930 through Ta Kung Pao that his factory starting the new 8-hour work schedule immediately.
+Its manager Wu Jingyi (吳鏡儀) announced on 16 February 1930 through Ta Kung Pao that his factory is starting the new 8-hour work schedule immediately.
 The workers were elated.
-The union representative Liu Dongjiang (劉東江) stated "Under the spirit of cooperation, laborers and factory owners work together to advance the business, and in turn to contribute to our nation’s development."
+The union representative Liu Dongjiang (劉東江) stated "Under the spirit of cooperation, labourers and factory owners work together to advance the business, and in turn to contribute to our nation's development."
 A celebration was held on the same day in the courtyard of the factory.

 The new schedule was called "3–8 schedule".
 The first shift worked 6 am – 2 pm; the 2nd shift 2 pm – 10 pm; the 3rd shift 10 pm – 6 am.
-Manager Wu Jingyi reasoned: “All of the factories now have a 12-hour work schedule.
+Manager Wu Jingyi reasoned: "All of the factories now have a 12-hour work schedule.
 Workers are all exhausted and do not have time to take care of their families.
 In case of workers getting sick, the business also suffers.
-Therefore we decided to start trying the eight-hour working day”.
+Therefore we decided to start trying the eight-hour working day".

-The Beiyang government in Beijing had issued a decree “Provisional Regulations for factories” as early as in 1923, stating “Child-laborers shall not work more than 8 hours per day and shall have 3 days of rest per week; while adult laborers shall not work more than 10 hours per day and shall have 2 days of rest per week.”
-After the successful Northern Expedition, the new Nanking government established the Bureau of Labor in 1928, followed by issuing the “Factory Law” in 1929 to set legal framework for the eight-hour working day.
+The Beiyang government in Beijing had issued a decree "Provisional Regulations for factories" as early as in 1923, stating "Child-labourers shall not work more than 8 hours per day and shall have 3 days of rest per week; while adult labourers shall not work more than 10 hours per day and shall have 2 days of rest per week."
+After the successful Northern Expedition, the new Nanking government established the Bureau of Labour in 1928, followed by issuing the "Factory Law" in 1929 to set legal framework for the eight-hour working day.
 Yet, no business actually implemented this until 1930 by Baocheng Cotton Mill.